duereg/too-wordy/README.md

 # Word Complexity

-npm module for checking for unreasonably complex words
+npm module for checking for complex words and phrases

 ## Install